jackal-thothid/thoth-id-sdk/gitbook/sdk-reference/constructor.md

 ## Parameters

-- `opts` (ThothSDKOptions): An optional object to configure the SDK instance.
+- `opts` (ThothSDKOptions): An optional object to configure the Sdk instance.

 ### ThothSDKOptions Schema